 Terrain: The topography ranges from the North Platte River bottoms and irrigated fields in the south to open pastures and rugged hills in the north.
-The river bottoms are lined with cottonwood trees and a naturally rocky river crossing makes it easier to pass through the river.
+The river bottoms are lined with cottonwood trees.
 The summer pasture includes gently sloping prairie pastures that lead to rough draws and pine and cedar covered hills.
 The hillsides and ravines have interesting rock formations that have been carved by years of wind and water.
 The ranch offers expansive Wyoming vistas from the Haystack Range to the Laramie Mountain Range in the Medicine Bow National Forest.
 The elevations range from 4,300 feet to 4,600 feet above sea level.

 Water: In addition to the North Platte River numerous water resources are dispersed throughout the ranch to provide maximum utilization of pastures.
 The summer pasture and bull pasture on the northern portion of the ranch has seven wells, which include two electric wells, four windmills and one solar well.
 There are also some undeveloped springs.
 The southern portion of the ranch is along the North Platte River and includes two irrigation wells, three electric wells in the pastures and two electric wells serving the headquarters.